robzr/short_bus/README.md

 Strings with wildcards are turned into Regexps by the Driver, but you may find them a little shorter and more readable.

 ## Message return values (Message as a Queue)
 Typically speaking, services participating in a SOA don't get immediate return values, since an SOA is asynchronous.
-But since ShortBus generally runs as a single "monolitic" application, we can cheat a bit for convenience, and pass return values back through the Message object (which is an inherited Queue class).
+But since ShortBus generally runs as a monolitic application, we can cheat a bit for convenience, and pass return values back through the Message object (which is an inherited Queue class).

 When a sender publishes a new Message, the return value is the Message itself.
 The sender can then pop() from the Message, which will block and wait for one of the recipients to push() a "return value" into the Message on the other side.
 To make things more flexible, pop() (and shift, deq) has been extended to accept a numeric value, which acts as a timeout in seconds.